 - Giving and Sharing (wellness practices, solo experience, journaling, paddle making, carving and mentoring circle).

-Sparrow Leadership Initiative is specifically for Indigenous youth from across Canada seeking an inclusive and supportive outdoor youth leadership and cultural training experience.
-Our experiences take youth through some of the best locations in British Columbia and Yukon.
-We are small group (10 to 14 youth) focused and mobile (visiting various locations around BC) supported by Indigenous and Non-Indigenous instructors.
+Our experiences take participants through some of the best locations in British Columbia and Yukon.
+We are small group (10 to 14 youth) focused and mobile (visiting various locations around BC) supported by Indigenous and non-Indigenous female instructors.

 Rate: $4,399.00 CDN plus 5% tax

 Deposit: $350.00 (required to secure registration).Includes: Pre-camp assessment and contact, 24/7 supervision, instruction and support, food, accommodation, group camping gear, camping fees and transportation while on trip including return flight between Vancouver and Whitehorse.
-Does not include international and national flights to Vancouver and some optional activities.
+Does not include flights to Vancouver and some optional activities.

 It's a Life-Changing Experience